Paul Revere's midnight ride: Longfellow's poem

+Commemoration

 Parts of the ride route in Massachusetts are now posted with signs marked "Revere's Ride".
 The route follows Main Street in Charlestown, Broadway and Main Street in Somerville, Main Street and High Street in Medford, Medford Street to Arlington center, and Massachusetts Avenue the rest of the way through Lexington and into Lincoln.
 Revere's ride is reenacted annually.

-Contrary to popular belief, Revere and Dawes were not the only riders; however, they were the only two to be noted in poetry.
+Revere and Dawes were not the only riders.
+They were the only two to be noted in poetry.
 Samuel Prescott and Israel Bissell were also tasked to undertake the mission, Bissell being the person to ride the farthest distance of all.

+Media

+A short silent film, The Midnight Ride of Paul Revere (film), directed by Charles Brabin, was released in 1914 by Thomas A. Edison, Inc. Paul Revere was played by Augustus Phillips.

+The poem in turn inspired the painting The Midnight Ride of Paul Revere, a 1931 painting by the American artist Grant Wood.

+Revere’s ride is featured in the 1939 Merrie Melodies short Old Glory, directed by Chuck Jones.

 Music

+American singer-songwriter Bob Dylan references "Paul Revere's horse" in the lyrics of his 1965 song, "Tombstone Blues", the second track on the album Highway 61 Revisited.

 The rock group Paul Revere and the Raiders had considerable popularity from the mid-1960s through the early-1970s.
 The band's namesake and the organist was born Paul Revere Dick, named after Revere.
 The song "Me and Paul Revere", written by musician Steve Martin and performed with his bluegrass group Steve Martin and the Steep Canyon Rangers, was inspired by the tale of Paul Revere's ride and told from the point of view of Revere's horse, Brown Beauty.

+American rock band Weezer reference Paul Revere's ride in the song "The British Are Coming" from their 2014 album Everything Will Be Alright In The End.